bwhite/picarus/doc/index.rst

 Who
 ---
 Picarus is developed by `Dapper Vision, Inc. <http://dappervision.com>`_ (`Brandyn White <http://brandynwhite.com>`_ and `Andrew Miller <http://blog.soc1024.com/pages/about-andrew-miller>`_).
-We are PhD students at UMD and UCF respectively and are interested in Computer Vision, Web-Scale Machine Learning, HCI, Cryptography, and Social Networks.
+We are PhD students at UMD and are interested in Computer Vision, Web-Scale Machine Learning, HCI, Cryptography, and Social Networks.

 Contents
 --------